How to Get Your Product Into Whole Foods

 • Whole Foods seeks out and promotes organically grown foods.

-• Products should be in line with Whole Foods’ mission of providing food and nutritional products that support health and well-being.
+• Products should be in line with Whole Foods’s mission of providing food and nutritional products that support health and well-being.

 Most of these standards are something most producers strive for anyway.
 However, getting rid of all artificial ingredients and hydrogenated fats is not simple for everyone.
 But if you can do it and get on Whole Foods’ shelves, it could be a worthwhile.